Linear Combinations of Logarithms of $L$-functions over Function Fields at Microscopic Shifts and Beyond: Proofs of Unconditional Results on the Critical Circle

 \subsection{Upper Bounds in Theorems \ref{mild conditioning lower bound} and \ref{unconditional result for orthogonal family}}

 Following the computation in \eqref{eq:at sigma0 at onehalf}, we obtain

 where $\theta_j:=\theta_{j, D}(\mathcal{F})$'s are as defined in \eqref{eigen phases}.
 Note that the summands in the second term are all nonnegative which leads to the negativity of the second term of the above expression.
-Therefore, we deduce that
+Therefore,

 From the hypothesis that $\kappa_\cF \big(\sigma_0-\tfrac12\big)=o\big(\sqrt{\log(\kappa_\cF)}\big)$, we obtain

 Hence, the proof of Theorem~\ref{mild conditioning lower bound} is completed using Theorem~\ref{Unconditional CLT for real near to half line:re}.
 The proof of Theorem~\ref{unconditional result for orthogonal family} proceeds in the same way, relying on the arguments in Section~\ref{proof of main theorems}, after establishing an analogue of Theorem~\ref{mild conditioning lower bound} for the orthogonal family.